 Legislative & Licensing Update: August 25, 2022

-New York CUARD Application Action and Mixed Ballot Initiative Progress
+New York CAURD Application Action and Mixed Ballot Initiative Progress

 Time for CAURD action in New York.
 Consumption lounge updates in Nevada.
 Good news/bad news on the November ballot front.
 Local ballot initiatives in Wisconsin and California.
 Action in Maryland and Missouri could indicate that ballot initiatives are expected to pass there.
 Plus, legalization progress in Costa Rica and Switzerland.